jailkey/MoldJS/README.md

 	var myTest = new Mold.Misc.MySeed();

-	Now we ca access the public Methodes but not the private
+	Now we can access the public methodes but not the private.

 	myTest.publicMethod() outputs "calling a public method" on the console,

-	myTest._myPrivateProperty throws an error cause you have no access to private propertys
+	myTest._myPrivateProperty throws an error cause you have no access to private propertys.

 	myTest.callingAPrivate() logs "value of my private property" cause the method can access the private property

-	At the code in the top you see the extend property is extending the "Mold.Lib.Ajax" Seed.
+	At the code on the top, you see the extend property is extending the "Mold.Lib.Ajax" Seed.
 	Now you can use every public propertys/methods from Mold.Lib.Ajax.
 	All this propertys/methodes are in the "this" scope, so in the example we can call a the send method from the Ajax class.